nicchunglow/mysql-sequelize-express-backend/README.md

 npm start
 ```

-For users are new to MySQL, you can choose to use MySQL Workbench for your MySQL Database.
+For users that are new to MySQL, you can choose to use MySQL Workbench for your MySQL Database.

 \- Head over to https://dev.mysql.com/downloads/ to download the MySQL according to your computer's OS.